top of page

 Mark Belloni

-• Jan 30
+• Jan 30, 2025

 • 3 min read

-An incredibly valuable (and fun to use!) source available to historians researching historic homes are Sanborn maps.
-First printed in the 1860s and continuing well into the 20th century, the primary purpose of the maps was to help fire insurance companies assess risk in urban areas.
-Today, they now serve as unique historical records, offering details on property boundaries, building footprints, window and door layouts, construction materials, and the placement of outbuildings.
+Sanborn maps are incredibly valuable sources available to anyone researching historic homes.
+First printed in the 1860s and continuing well into the 20th century, the primary purpose of these maps was to help fire insurance companies assess risk in urban areas.

 Tax records suggest the house was likely built before 1846, though its heavily altered exterior makes this difficult to discern.
-The earliest available Sanborn map for Danville, from 1886, shows the one-and-a-half-story frame dwelling facing east on the corner of Jefferson and South (now Broadway) Streets.
+The earliest available Sanborn map for Danville, from 1886, shows the one-and-a-half-story frame dwelling facing west on the corner of Jefferson and South (now Broadway) Streets.

 A section of the 1883 Sanborn Fire Insurance Map for Danville, Indiana, showing part of East South Street.
 The map includes labeled buildings such as "Keeney & Sons Livery" in yellow, a "County Jail" in pink, and a "Jailor's Dw'g" (jailor’s dwelling).
 Other structures include a dwelling marked "Dwg." and a shed.
 Lot numbers 305 to 308 are visible, with street names and building details indicated.

-Snippet from 1886 Sanborn map of Danville showing the the Moses Keeney house facing east on the corner of Jefferson and South (now Broadway) Streets.
+Snippet from 1886 Sanborn map of Danville showing the Moses Keeney house facing east on the corner of Jefferson and South (now Broadway) Streets.
 Indiana University - DataCORE.

 The maps show this same orientation through the 1909 editions, but by the 1920 Sanborn map, the house has been rotated to face south—the position it occupies today.